Explore the broad diversity of projects funded through Unlocking Curious Minds from 2015 to now.

 Who should I contact about funding my project?

-Nicola is a Senior Investment Manager at MBIE and manages the Curious Mind programme.
-She can help with queries about the proposal process and MBIE’s expectations and requirements regarding funding eligibility.
+The Investment Managers at MBIE that manage the Curious Mind programme can help with queries about the proposal process and MBIE’s expectations and requirements regarding funding eligibility.

 What happens if my project gets selected for funding?

-For grants up to and including $30,000 (excluding GST), 100% of the approved funding will be paid in advance upon signing of the contract.
+For grants up to and including $30,000 (excluding GST), 100% of the approved funding will be paid once the Funding contract has been signed.

-For grants above $30,000 (excluding GST), 50% of the approved funding will be paid upon signing of the contract, 40% will be paid as a progress payment (subject to satisfactory project progress), with the remaining 10% payable once the project and surveying is complete and you have submitted your final project report.
-We may set conditions or vary the funding amounts allocated.
+For grants above $30,000 (excluding GST), 50% of the approved funding will be paid when the Funding contract is signed, 40% will be paid on acceptance of a mid-term Progress Report (subject to satisfactory project progress), with the remaining 10% payable on acceptance of a Final Report that demonstrates that the project has achieved its stated outcomes.

 More details will be provided to you at the time.